2026 · Novus Stream Solutions (hub)About 12 min readNovus Stream Solutions

 The whole point of preventing, deflecting, templating, and boundary-setting is to clear away the repetitive volume so that the few interactions that genuinely deserve your personal attention actually get it.
 Not every support contact is equal: a routine "what is my tracking number" is best handled by automation or a template, but an upset customer with a real problem, a thoughtful piece of product feedback, or a situation that could become a great story or a bad review is exactly where a founder's personal, human attention creates disproportionate value.
 The goal is not to minimize all support contact; it is to minimize the low-value repetitive contact so you have the time and energy for the high-value human moments.

 This is where a tiny team actually has an advantage over a big company, if it manages its time well.
 A large support operation answers everything with scripted distance; a founder who has cleared the routine volume can give a struggling customer real, personal care — the kind that turns a complaint into loyalty and a bad moment into a five-star review and a story the customer tells others.
 That personal touch is a genuine competitive edge, but only if you have preserved the bandwidth for it by handling everything else efficiently.
-The sensitive situations most worth that personal attention — refunds, guarantees, things going wrong — are also the ones most worth having a clear policy for in advance, covered in /product-blog/refunds-guarantees-and-chargebacks.
+The sensitive situations most worth that personal attention — refunds, guarantees, things going wrong — are also the ones most worth having a clear policy for in advance, covered in Refunds, guarantees, and chargebacks: policy design that protects margin and trust.
 Designed this way, support stops being the thing that eats your week and becomes a manageable system that mostly runs itself, surfacing to you only the moments where you, specifically, can make the difference.

 Frequently asked questions